Key Takeaways

 Compare your finalists using the same three lenses

-Evaluate your shortlisted providers across all three areas, not just your top priority.
-This reveals weaknesses that could cause problems later.
+Review your shortlisted providers across all three areas, not only your top priority.
+This shows weaknesses that could cause problems later.

 • Affordability: Look beyond the initial quote.
 Ask how renewals have trended for similar businesses, how payroll audits work if your crew size fluctuates between planting and harvest, and whether rate changes come with clear explanations.
 A fencing contractor in Kirksville shouldn't discover a 30% increase at renewal with no context.